zoxpx/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 Remove will delete the underlying Portworx volume and all associated data.
 The operation will fail if the volume is mounted.

-The following command will remove the volume `my_portworx_vol`
+The following command will remove the volume `my_portworx_vol`:

 ```text
 docker volume rm my_portworx_vol
 ```

 ### Capabilities

-The portworx volume driver identifies itself as a `global` driver.
+The Portworx volume driver identifies itself as a `global` driver.
 Portworx operations can be executed on any node in the cluster.
 Portworx volumes can be used and managed from any node in the cluster.